Skip to content

 How many people are involved in a B2B purchase decision?

 The average B2B buying committee includes 6-10 decision makers, according to Gartner research.
-Complex enterprise purchases often involve even more stakeholders across different departments and organizational levels.
-Each stakeholder brings unique evaluation criteria and approval requirements to the purchase process.
+Complex enterprise purchases often involve even more stakeholders spread across different departments and organizational levels, each bringing unique evaluation criteria and approval requirements to the process.
 Understanding committee dynamics helps revenue teams navigate complex decision-making structures.

 What is the difference between B2B and B2C buying journeys?